Revised, March 2018, by Hazzanim:

 Infractions or improprieties in any of the provisions of this code may subject a member of the CA to be summoned before the Ethics Committee for a hearing.
-It is our hope that all CA members, as shlihei tsibbur, will live according to the guidelines set herein.
+It is our hope that all CA members, as shlihei tsibbur, will live according to the highest standards set.

 Cantors must conduct all of their financial affairs with honesty and integrity.
 Discretionary accounts may only be used in accordance with the guidelines set by the congregation.

 All CA members must abide by principles that promote mutual respect between colleagues.
-In this regard, a member of the CA may not accept an invitation to officiate at a life-cycle event in the congregation of another cantor without explicit approval from the latter.
-More to the point, a colleague must seek permission from the resident cantor to function in any capacity at a synagogue other than his/her own, including speaking engagements.
-We also remind our members that they may not inquire about a possible job opening in a colleague's congregation.
-We must respect one another's position and pulpit.
+Specifically, a colleague must seek permission from the resident Cantor to function in any capacity at a synagogue other than his/her own, including speaking engagements and life-cycle events.
+We also remind our members that they may not inquire about a possible job opening in a colleague’s congregation.
+It is expected that all Cantors treat other Cantors with respect and kindness.

 Relationships With Students